Student-Athlete Wellness services include:

 • Unhealthy Relationships

 What is the cost for services?

-All services provided through Counseling Services and Student-Athlete Wellness are free of cost and do not bill your insurance.
+All services provided through the Center for Student Mental Health and Well-being and Student-Athlete Wellness are free of cost and do not bill your insurance.
 A cost would only be incurred for additional services provided outside of the university setting (i.e. prescriptions, health screenings, follow up with medical professional).